MehdiZonjy/trivia-game/README.md

 ## Domain Model
 I'm using ADT (algebraic data types) to model my domain.
 There are 3 types:

 - [Session](app/model/session.ts): represents a game session.
-Each session can be either “New”, “InProgress” or “Finished”
+Each session can be either "New”, "InProgress” or "Finished”
 - [Question](app/model/question.ts): Questions and their accompanying response.
 - [Response](app/model/response.ts): Responses gathered from players during for a particular round and session.